 The greatest lesson in life is the one that is hardest to grasp for me.
 I want life to be serious.
-I want life to fall into line and start getting it’s shit together and stop being such a random mess of ups and downs and gut wrenching body blows that leave me sucking wind.
+I want life to fall into line and start getting it’s shit together and stop being such a random, fucked-up mess of ups and downs and gut wrenching body blows that leave me sucking wind.
 I want to be able to know what I am supposed to do and where I am supposed to be.

 Do you want proof that life is just waiting to make you the butt of its jokes?
 Ok.